-• To decrease the size of the display, click on the epeatedly until you reach the desired magnification.

-To increase the size of the display, click on the repeatedly until you reach the desired magnification.
+- To decrease the size of the display, click on the magnification. - To increase the size of the display, click on the repeatedly until you reach the desired magnification.

 Tip:

 When you zoom in or out, the cell in the top left-hand corner remains in that location after zooming.